free shipping on orders over $39

 Cold compresses— Many moms use ice packs to reduce swelling and soothe discomfort in the early hours after birth.
 Be sure to wrap cold packs in a soft cloth or other soft material so that the cold pack doesn’t directly touch your skin.
 We suggest getting some prepped in your freezer, so they are ready to use once baby arrives.

-Sitz baths— Warm water, especially when infused with herbs, can do wonders for tender tissues.
-You can make a sitz bath in a bathtub or with a shallow basin that fits over your toilet seat.
-Our Sitz Bath Soak soothes sore perineal muscles, helps to reduce swelling and can easily be added to warm water with Epsom salt.
-For those who prefer more of an on-the-go solution, our Sitz Bath Spray can be sprayed directly on your perineum and offers the same relief, whenever you need.
+Sitz Bath Spray— Warm water, especially when infused with herbs, can do wonders for tender tissues.
+Our Sitz Bath Spray can be sprayed directly on your perineum and offers the same relief, whenever you need.
 Mama tip – open up the bottle and remove the straw to make it easier to spray upside down.

 Padsicles— If you are a new mom, you are likely thinking ‘what’s that?!’ but trust us, these will become your new best friend.
 This convenient way to soothe your sore muscles is becoming a mama must-have for postpartum care.
 Whether you use reusable cloth pads, or standard pads, get them wet with a little water and spray Sitz Bath Spray on the pad.
 Then, place them in the freezer.
 When you are ready to use them, spray Sitz Bath Spray directly on your sore perineal muscles and wear the refreshing padsicle.
 Like the cold compress, we suggest getting a few prepped before baby arrives - you will thank us!